 And it’s true, they don’t.
 If you stand over your ball with your putter in your hand and consider all the factors of the putt you’re about to make: wind, moisture on the green, length of the grass, slope of the green, swales that you might have to putt through, and you get all those factors perfectly correct, but don’t hit the ball hard enough, it’s all for naught - you didn’t even give it a chance.

-So here we are, it’s 2016 and you’re standing over your ‘ball on the green’, so to speak.
+So here we are; you’re standing over your ‘ball on the green’, so to speak.
 You’ve got that project that you’ve done a lot of planning for, or that idea that’s been bouncing around in your head.
 Perhaps, you’ve received some advice from someone that you’ve been mulling over, or struggling to get to.